k2d222/twwe/README.md

 Future short-term goals are as follows:

-* Improve performance for the meshing: currently takes ~50ms to edit every tile! (not sure how for now, maybe chunking, greedy meshing or a separate smaller buffer for edits)
 * Improve **concurrency** on the server.
 Currently, the whole server state is protected by a single mutex which means there cannot be any simultaneous requests.
 * Allow editing multiple maps on a single server.
 The server will advertise which maps are available and add restrictions on which users can connect to (maybe a password per map?)
 * Allow users to create, upload and download maps and setup access permissions.